 When is the landlord’s PAN mandatory?
 The landlord's PAN is mandatory if the annual rent paid by the employee exceeds ₹1 lakh.

 What happens if the landlord refuses to provide their PAN?
 If the landlord refuses to provide their PAN, the employee will not be able to claim the HRA exemption.
-However, the employee can file for excess tax refund during their income tax return filing.
+However, the employee can file for an excess tax refund during their income tax return filing.

 Is a rent agreement mandatory for claiming HRA?
 Yes, while not always enforced strictly, most employers require a rent agreement for HRA claims.